EastEnders’ Dot Cotton actor June Brown has died, aged 95

 Her biggest storylines included her struggles with her son Nasty Nick (John Altman), her marriage with Jim Branning (John Bardon) and the controversial euthanasia storyline with her best friend Ethel Skinner (Gretchen Franklin).

-In 2005, Brown received the Lifetime Achievement award at the British Soap Awards and, three years later, was appointed a Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours for services to drama and to charity.
+In 2005, Brown received the Lifetime Achievement award at the British Soap Awards and, three years later, was appointed a Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours for services to drama and charity.

+Her other acting credits, which included theatre work, include the films Sunday Bloody Sunday (1971) and Bean (1997).

+In 2009, Brown appeared in a West End production of Calendar Girls at the Noël Coward Theatre, alongside former EastEnders stars Anita Dobson (Angie Watts), Jill Halfpenny (Kate Mitchell) and Jack Ryder (Jamie Mitchell).

 Register for free to continue reading